zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/07-executing-the-upgrade-tool.md

-# Upgrading the Core Using the Upgrade Tool
+# Executing the Upgrade Tool

 This article provides an overview of how to use the upgrade tool within your application server.